Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 yarn global add @vue/cli
 ```

-Take note, that the Vue CLI 3 package is `@vue/cli`, not `vue-cli`.
-Every npm package that has to do with Vue CLI 3 is prefixed with `@vue`.
+Take note that the Vue CLI 3 package is `@vue/cli`, not `vue-cli`.
+Every npm package that has to do with Vue CLI 3 is prefixed with `@vue` and can be found in the `vue` scope/namescape.

 ## Create a new project